Spicy Vegan Butternut Squash Soup

 - Peel the garlic cloves and place the garlic on the baking sheet.
 Cover the garlic with one of the holes of the butternut squash. (see the video if that doesn't make sense!)

 - Cut the onion and half and place face down on the baking sheet.

-- Add the carrot to the baking sheet as well and sprinkle with salt and pepper.
+- Add the carrot and tomato to the baking sheet as well and sprinkle with salt and pepper.